 - Press the bottom side of one of the keys (-).

-The range keys on the steering wheel are active when the control lever is in the "D" or manual switching program (tiptronic).
+The range shift buttons on the steering wheel are in working mode when the control lever is in position "D" or manual shift program (tiptronic).

-Of course, manual range switching is also possible using the control lever in the center console.
+of course, manual range switching is also possible using the control lever on the centre console.